cristianprofile/spring-boot-mvc-kotlin-crud/README.md

 This is an example project trying to learn  Kotlin using Spring mvc and Spring data Jpa.
-When i finish the project i will give my own opinion about this new language (for me is new because I am just reading how to write code with it) and how difficult is to learn kotling if you are a java (it's my case)
+When i finish the project i will give my own opinion about this new language (for me is new because I am just reading how to write code with it) and how difficult is to learn kotlin if you are a java (it's my case)